Egg salad: History

 One of the earliest known printed recipes for egg salad sandwiches was published in the 1896 edition of The Boston Cooking-School Cook Book written by Fannie Farmer.

 Variations

 Egg salad can be made creatively with any number of other cold foods added.
 Bacon, bell pepper, capers, cheese, cucumber, onions, lettuce, pickle relish, pickles, and ketchup are common additional ingredients.

-A closely related sandwich filler is egg mayonnaise, wherein chopped hard-boiled egg is mixed with mayonnaise only.

-A popular variant in Russia and the former Soviet states is salad Olivier.

 In Jewish cuisine it is made with schmaltz, onions and sometimes gribenes.
-It can be served with challah as part of the first course of Shabbos dinner, or with matzo.
+It can be served with challah as part of the first course of Shabbat dinner, or with matzo.
 Until the 1980s this dish was also called "Jewish eggs".